codyogdenprime/pi-resources/README.md

 * [**repl.it**](http://repl.it) - Different kinds of playgrounds.
 I mostly use it for its JavaScript sandbox that has a console.

 * [**JS Bin**](http://jsbin.com) - JS Bin is a JS-focused sandbox.
 It's also great if you want to live-code an example with someone remotely.

+* [**Atom**](http://atom.io) - Atom is the editor that Prime standarized for the program.

+* [**Sublime Text**](https://www.sublimetext.com/) - Sublime Text is the editor I use personally.
+"Sublime Text may be downloaded and evaluated for free, however a license must be purchased for continued use.
+There is currently no enforced time limit for the evaluation."

 ---